floriankark/cs224n-win2223/README.md

 Reading papers is an important part of this course and crucial for completing the assignments successfully.
 Therefore I recommend to have a look at [How to read a Paper](https://web.stanford.edu/class/ee384m/Handouts/HowtoReadPaper.pdf)

 From Assignment 2 and onwards you will need to edit latex files for your written solutions.
 I can recommend this [wikibook](https://en.wikibooks.org/wiki/LaTeX) as an up-to-date, comprehensive, and accessible reference.
 To have git integration I would use Vscode with a LateX extension as a LateX editor.
-For personal use [overleaf](https://www.overleaf.com/project) might be easier and quicker to use.
+For personal use, [overleaf](https://www.overleaf.com/project) might be easier and quicker to use.

 For now, all assignments are completed.
 I will continue watching the rest of the lectures and come back in September this year to try completing one of the default projects.